 We start off from the Colosseum, the symbol of Rome par excellence with a history stretching back almost two thousand years.
 To the right of the Colosseum, here we are at the Arch of Constantine, Rome’s best-known triumphal arch.
 While just a stone’s through away we can see the Palatine Hill, where Romulus founded the Eternal City in 753 B.C.

-Moving down the Via dei Fori Imperiali we come to the Roman Forum, the political, financial and religious hub of Rome, with the Imperial Forum just across the road.
+Moving down the Via dei Fori Imperiali we come to the Roman Forum, the political, financial and religious hub of Rome, with the Imperial Fora just across the road.

 A little further on, at the end of Via dei Fori Imperiali and after Piazza Venezia, there is Piazza del Campidoglio, which has been centre of city government since the XII century.
 Michelangelo’s stunning piazza is flanked by the Capitoline Museums, the world’s oldest national museums.